love-your-parens/innit/README.md

 - Multiple nesting is not supported
 - Decoded values are not implicitly type-cast, e.g. `false` will produce a string `"false"` - not a boolean

 *Innit* is not an advanced parser.
 It operates on a simplified, pattern-based model.
-It's quite likely to trip over gotchas.
+It may trip over gotchas.

 ## Installation